 The reasons why began with the way Google, and in particular the Rapid Eval team, went about solving this perceived problem.
 Google X seems, from interviews, to be open to failure.
 Rapid Eval is described as pursuing a method that “emphasizes rejecting ideas much more than affirming them… Rich DeVaul: ‘Why put off failing until tomorrow or next week if you can fail now?’” (ibid).
 The difference with Glass was: they didn’t fail early, which might have enabled them to address consumer concerns or revamp the advertising or product launch, instead they failed late, resulting in “jokes… violence and… consumer backlash” (Forbes), including but not limited to: talk show ridicule as recently as this year from Last Week Tonight with John Oliver, the advent of the word Glasshole, and a woman being attacked in San Francisco for using Glass.
-Not to mention the failure from a monetary standpoint; in 2014, Google lost $1.9 billion on “other bets” (a category that includes the projects of the Rapid Eval team), though it’s impossible to know how much of that was due to Glass.
+Not to mention the failure from a monetary standpoint; in 2014, Google lost $1.9 billion on “other bets” (a category that includes the projects of the Rapid Eval team, all of which may have lacked a product planning system), though it's impossible to know how much of that was due to Glass.

 Not to mention, “It is only after looking at the technological and practical challenges that the team considers the social risks.
 If we can build it, will it- can it- actually be used?”
 (Fast Company).
 Perhaps this order of operations, and overall lack of priority on social impact, warrants some attention.
 Beyond safety and privacy concerns, one of the product’s main critiques was that Google chose rich, geeky white guys to be its brand ambassadors, making the technology seem both uncool and unattainable.
 Even the advertisements did nothing to acknowledge the product’s ability to improve the lives of consumers day-to-day.